Design map-based visualizations

 Cluster maps are used in static and dynamic maps to show specific occurrence numbers (case observations in this instance) and to indicate spatial patterns in the density of the data.
 For privacy purposes, the benefit is that the clusters are not tied to administrative boundaries like ZIP Codes or counties that can be used to identify individuals.
 You must adjust the cluster radius for the specific scale and extent of the map to convey useful information about the patterns without revealing individual patient locations.

+Because you are making a static map image for hospital leadership, a cluster map can be used, if you are careful to set the cluster radius appropriately for the map.
 For your hospital leadership colleagues, your static cluster map gives them exactly the information they need to plan for a coordinated approach to treatment of local children with high blood lead levels.

 Suppress small cells